frost13it/SpaceshipConnect/arduino/README.md

 ![display segments](doc/display_all_segments.png)

+[Main sketch](SpaceshipConnector.ino) controls the display and can interact with a connected Android device.

 Contains code to work with any MSM6775-driven LCD and DS1302 real-time clock.

 The `SpaceshipDisplay` class provides high-level control of all LCD segments.